-Course Learning Outcomes/Competencies
+Course Learning Outcomes

-This practicum experience takes place in acute medical and surgical nursing units with individuals who are experiencing complex, acute health problems with the potential for rapidly changing and/or emergency nursing needs.
+This practicum experience occurs within acute medical and surgical nursing units with individuals who are experiencing complex, acute health problems with the potential for rapidly changing and/or emergency nursing needs.
 Considering family needs and interacting with patients' families is required.
-This preceptorship practicum focuses on the curative, supportive and rehabilitative components of health care.

-In this context the student will:
+In this context, the student will:

-- 1. implement professional caring based on knowledge and skills in accordance with the standards of nursing practice in British Columbia. - 2. pursue shared meaning by facilitating communication with people. - 3. integrate systematic inquiry into practice by: - analyzing client issues for unique aspects and responding with appropriate clinical judgements - thinking critically and reflecting while practicing. - 4. monitor and evaluate own clinical nursing practice and act to modify it by assuming responsibility for own learning needs. - 5. work collaboratively with members of the health team in providing appropriate care for a group of patients. - 6. demonstrate assertiveness and organizational skills. - 7. implement technical skills competently and confidently. - Please review practicum evaluation form for specific indicators for each learning outcome.
+- 1. implement professional caring based on integrated knowledge and skill. - 2. pursue shared meaning by facilitating communication with people. - 3. integrate systematic inquiry into practice by: - analyzing client issues for unique aspects and responding with appropriate clinical judgements. - thinking critically and reflecting while practicing. - 4. monitor and evaluate own clinical nursing practice and act to modify it. - 5. assume responsibility for own learning needs and value learning as a way of anticipating future work requirements. - 6. work collaboratively with members of the health care team in providing appropriate care for a group of patients. - 7. demonstrate assertiveness and organizational skills. - 8. implement technical skills with dexterity.

+\Please review practicum evaluation form for specific indicators for each learning outcome.

-Process Learning Threads: 4530
+Process Learning Threads: NURS 7030